Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/sketching/index.rst

 ..
-Will likely be removed in 2.8 (dont waste much time here)
+Will likely be removed in 2.8 (don't waste much time here)
 .. _bpy.ops.sketch:

 ******************